sparrowmktplace/SDK-Documentation/docs/serverless/index.md

 "handler":"submissionHandler"
         },
 ```
-In this, whenever a submission has happened in survey sparrow then that payload will be passed to the app.
+In this, whenever a submission has happened in SurveySparrow then that payload will be passed to the app.
 In the server.js the mentioned handler will get the payload of the submission.

 For now, only `onSubmissionComplete, onContactCreate, onContactUpdate, onContactDelete` are the supported serverless events.